Honkl/general-ai/README.md

 4) Game TORCS is more complicated, you need to install it from [official website](torcs.org) and look into the [manual](https://arxiv.org/pdf/1304.1672v2.pdf).
 Also, in `Game-interfaces/TORCS/install_directory.txt` file must be your installation directory of TORCS.

 # Example usage
-To start one of the already implemented games, look into a `Controller/controller.py` file.
+To start one of the already implemented models, look into a `Controller/controller.py` file.
 Then start learning (using default parameters):
 ```python
 game = "2048"